Qumulo/docs/supermicro.md

 ![Four-Node Cluster Architecture Diagram](supermicro/images/supermicro-four-node-cluster-architecture-diagram.png)

 ### Node LEDs
-On the front, right side of your Supermicro node, there are five LEDs.
+On the front, right side of your node, there are five LEDs.

 | Label         | Colors                 | Description                                 |
 | ------------- | ---------------------- | ------------------------------------------- |